ray-project/ray/doc/source/serve/advanced-guides/performance.md

 (serve-performance-e2e-timeout)=
 ### Set an end-to-end request timeout

 By default, Serve lets client HTTP requests run to completion no matter how long they take.
 However, slow requests could bottleneck the replica processing, blocking other requests that are waiting.
-It's recommended that you set an end-to-end timeout, so slow requests can be terminated and retried at another replica.
+It's recommended that you set an end-to-end timeout, so slow requests can be terminated and retried.

 You can set an end-to-end timeout for HTTP requests by setting the `request_timeout_s` in the `http_options` field of the Serve config.
-HTTP Proxies will wait for that many seconds before terminating an HTTP request and retrying it at another replica.
+HTTP Proxies will wait for that many seconds before terminating an HTTP request.
 This config is global to your Ray cluster, and it cannot be updated during runtime.

-(serve-performance-http-retry)=
-### Set request retry times

-By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (e.g. network disconnect, request timeout, etc.).
+Use [client-side retries](serve-best-practices-http-requests) to retry requests that time out due to transient failures.